blurfx/django-steamauth/README.md

 make steam openid authorization easily

 ### Some information you should know
-- Not tested in Python 2.x
+- Support 2.x and 3.x both
 - Django 1.7 or above

 ## Install